Bandwidth/php-bandwidth-examples/README.md

 Heroku
 -------------------------------------------------------
-you will need to create an application you can then deploy
+you will need to create a Heroku application, then you can deploy :

   heroku create "php-bandwidth-examples"

   heroku config:set ON_HEROKU=1

   git push heroku master